You already have a head start

 Your employer may help pay for it

 About 15% of Tesla MR applicants receive some form of employer tuition assistance.
 Many hospitals offer reimbursement programs for employees pursuing healthcare credentials.
-Tesla MR Institute’s tuition is $6,450, which falls within most hospital tuition reimbursement caps (typically $5,000 to $10,000 per year).
+Tesla MR Institute’s tuition starts at $11,000, which falls within most hospital tuition reimbursement caps (typically $5,000 to $10,000 per year).

 Steps to explore employer funding: